jasbanza/osmosis-cl-bot-demo/README.md

 # osmosis-cl-bot
 Bot to manage supercharged positions on Osmosis.

-Features:
+Features: (Work in progress)

-Here's one of my bots for proof:
+Here's one of my bots for proof:  (Work in progress)

 ## Table of Contents
 - [Features](#features)